 The Dark Lady

 For another example, let us ask the same questions about our fantasy tropes the elves, dwarves, and orcs.
-I like dwarves, girls love the elves and orcs are just badass, so I want them in my world.
 The problem is that they are overdone after 50 years of fantasy fiction, so I have to make sure they are adequately embedded in the world if I want to include them at all.

 So again I’ll try to answer some of the questions above.

-- The elves come from another world at the dawn of time. (origins)
+- The elves came from another world at the dawn of time.

 So are these the characters you want to your story?
 Sounds bland?
 Ask more and better questions!
 Another round of question will dig deeper and hopefully reveal something worth keeping.